bluebrown/docker-sd-and-lb-strategies/blogpost.md

 ### Load balancing

-The default loadbalancing happens on the transport layer or layer 4 of the OSI model.
+The default loadbalancing happens on the transport layer or layer 4 of the [OSI Model](https://www.cloudflare.com/learning/ddos/glossary/open-systems-interconnection-model-osi/).
 So it is TCP/UDP based.
 So it is not possible to inpsect and manipulate http headers with this method.
 In the enterprise edition it is apparently possible to use labels similar to the ones treafik is using in the example a bit further down.

   [3]: https://blog.octo.com/en/how-does-it-work-docker-part-3-load-balancing-service-discovery-and-security/